OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug_exposure/DEX31_Distribution_of_drug_exposure_records_per_person.md

 # DEX31: Distribution of drug exposure records per person

 ## Description
-| This query is used to provide summary statistics for the number of drug exposure records (drug_exposure_id) for all persons: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile, the maximum and the number of missing values.
+This query is used to provide summary statistics for the number of drug exposure records (drug_exposure_id) for all persons: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile and the maximum.
 There is no input required for this query.

 ## Input <None>
 ## Query